-In the meantime, I’m delighted to share some of my favorite music from the past year with you again.
-It might be a new address, but it’s the same old routine, the 24-day countdown of reissues, honourable mentions, and my top 20 albums and singles, with my Album of the Year named on Christmas Eve.
+I’m delighted to share some of my favorite music from the past year with you again.
+The format has not changed a lick (what, me, change?!), starting with the countdown of reissues, honourable mentions, my top 20 albums and singles, and culminating in my Album of the Year named on Christmas Eve.
+My gigantic Top 50 Metal Albums list will follow on the 27th, and will conclude on New Year’s Eve.
+From the beginning, back in 1986, I’ve done these lists for myself, and this blog has never been about the page views.
+But if you’re a regular reader of my writing or happened to stumble across my blog, I hope you enjoy.
 If I turn you on to one new favourite record in the next few weeks, then I’ve done my job.

 Past albums of the year (uh, please bear in mind I was sixteen when I started this):

 1989: Voivod – Nothingface